DanielJones02/Face-Recognition/README.md

 - ⚡ Fun fact **I love python more than C++ (i hate pointers)**

+# Installation And Usage

+ - To use this software you will need Pip and Python Installed on your PC

+ - Then all you have to do is execute run.bat and the requirements will automaticaly be installed

+ - From there select Webcam or image

+ - Have fun!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>